Singapore Energy Summit

 Current energy prices have prompted some players to defer investments in infrastructure projects.
 At the same time, there is still a need to develop critical infrastructure to meet Asia’s growing energy demand.
 This panel will discuss how these developments impact how we finance a more sustainable energy future.

-Infrastructure & Natural Resources, Asia Pacific
+Head of New Business, Infrastructure and Natural Resources, Asia Pacific

 International Finance Corporation